jeremyh/ard-pipeline/README.md

     # Install ARD for development
     pip install --no-build-isolation --editable .

-    # Check that dependencies correctly load
+    # Check the environment for common problems.
+    # (Eg, can we import dependencies?)
     ./deployment/check-environment.sh

-    # (note that the last check is for modtran, which you may or may not be using in your environment)
+    # (note that the last check is for Modtran, which you may or may not be using in your environment.
+On NCI, we can `module load modtran`)

 ```